 The responses weren’t adequate for Sterling, however, not just because Grosso used false equivalencies to established methods of price flexibility and indirectly dismissed Sterling and others’ concerns about the industry but because it didn’t address all of Sterling’s questions, namely how the service is being responsibly implemented, if users are put off when they learn they may be paying more for the same item, about the risk of saturating the mobile gaming market, and whether or not the company was approached by developers making larger games for console and PC.
 The article sidestepped the issue of ethics by saying that everyone does it.

-Sterling said that he used to be a big supporter of the mobile game market, but not anymore.
-He also said that the existence of entire companies like Scientific Revenue finding ways to further monetize players demonstrates that the common argument that microtransactions are optional and just offer choices to players is insincere.
+Sterling said that they used to be a big supporter of the mobile game market, but not anymore.
+They also said that the existence of entire companies like Scientific Revenue finding ways to further monetize players demonstrates that the common argument that microtransactions are optional and just offer choices to players is insincere.

 While the Scientific Revenue boss claims that the death of the industry is far more likely to be the fault of people like me rather than organizations like his, I can personally say that I gave up on the mobile games market specifically because monetization had gotten so overbearing, so oversaturated, so overly manipulative that I couldn’t stand it anymore.

 Monetization is not optional… It doesn’t want to be optional, it never wanted to be optional, it doesn’t want to be ignored, and it sure as shit doesn’t want a single one of you to get away with not paying the piper.